|

 Possible Descriptions of

-a Dinosaur-like Animal or Animals
+Dinosaur-like Animals

 Job 4:10LXX: “The voice of the lioness and the exulting